-The Advisory Board for the Program on International Communications Regulation and Policy is composed of experts in the field of Telecommunications and Information Communications Technology that have diverse backgrounds and eminent personalities.
-The advisory board will meet on an annual basis and provide strategic guidance for the course.
-The Board’s members will serve as potential guest speakers and provide valuable insight and networking opportunities for the WCL students enrolled in the class.
+The Advisory Board for the Program on International Communications Regulation and Policy consists of eminent Telecommunications and Information Communications Technology experts with very diverse backgrounds.
+The advisory board meets annually to provide strategic guidance for the Program courses.
+The Board’s members are also potential guest speakers and provide valuable insight and networking opportunities for the WCL students enrolled in the Program courses.

 Mr. Patrick Masambu was elected as the Director General of the International Telecommunications Satellite Organization (ITSO) at the organization’s Assembly of Parties meeting held in Washington, D.C in October 2016.